"Haiku" Series 1 Paintings

 The Series 1 Paintings represent the "Re-Starting" of my painting practice.

-When engaging painting again, I decided to work on creating a related body of work that I call a series.
+When engaging in painting again after pausing my studio practice for 20 years to grow my family, I decided to work on creating a related body of work that I call a series.

-Working in a series provides a structured format that allows exploration of a specific theme and painting ideas.
+Working in a series provides a structured format that allows exploration of a specific theme and arch of ideas within painting.

-In my "Series 1" paintings, I wanted to created faces that were looking back at the observer.
+In my "Series 1" paintings, I wanted to create faces that were looking back at the observer.

 Like a happy face emoji, these paintings would be constructed of three elements comprised of two eyes and one mouth.
 The round shape of the head became defined by the edge of the rectangular canvas